Infamous Mom Casey Anthony May See Another Day In Court If Defamation Suit Proceeds

 Radar Online is reporting that Kronk is trying to have his defamation case against Casey Anthony changed from federal bankruptcy court back to Orlando state court so it can go in front of a jury.

-Anthony, 32, was acquitted of murder in 2011 following the mysterious death of her 2-year-old daughter Caylee in 2008.
+Anthony, 32, was acquitted of murder in 2011 following the mysterious death of her 2-year-old daughter, Caylee, in 2008.

 The 2011 trial garnered international attention and left many believing the young mother was responsible, despite the jury’s verdict.